IBM-Automation-SPGI/Event-Automation-PoT/3/index.md

-33. Within the _Join conditions_ tab, activate the expression builder by click the **Assistant** drop-down menu.
+33. Within the _Join conditions_ step, activate the expression builder by click the **Assistant** drop-down menu.
 Set the following properties:

     *   Specify property from 'New Customers': `customerid`